-During the Review Year, the Group's other gains and losses amounted to a net gain of approximately RMB83,038,000, representing an increase of approximately RMB76,760,000 as compared to a net gain of approximately RMB6,278,000 in 2022.
-It was mainly attributable to settlement of insurance claims and partial reversal of penalties for related closed case by the Group during the Review Year.
+During the Review Year, the Group's other gains and losses amounted to a net loss of approximately RMB7,201,000, representing a decrease of approximately RMB90,239,000 as compared to a net gain of approximately RMB83,038,000 in

+2023.
+It was mainly attributable to the Group's settlement of insurance compensation and related penalties in 2023, while there were no such gains during the Review Year, as well as an increase in loss from the disposal of fixed assets during the Review Year.